prominenceai/deepstream-services-library/docs/api-pipeline.md

 DslReturnType dsl_pipeline_streammux_dimensions_get(const wchar_t* pipeline,
     uint* width, uint* height);
 ```
-This service returns the current Stream-Muxer output dimensions for the uniquely named Pipeline.
+This service returns the current Streammuxer output dimensions for the uniquely named Pipeline.
 The default dimensions, defined in `DslApi.h`, are assigned during Pipeline creation.
 The values can be changed after creation by calling [dsl_pipeline_streammux_dimensions_set](#dsl_pipeline_streammux_dimensions_set)

 **Parameters**
 * `pipeline` - [in] unique name for the Pipeline to query.
-* `width` - [out] width of the Stream Muxer output in pixels.
+* `width` - [out] width of the Streammuxer output in pixels.
-* `height` - [out] height of the Stream Muxer output in pixels.
+* `height` - [out] height of the Streammuxer output in pixels.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful query.
 One of the [Return Values](#return-values) defined above on failure